hhaentze/MRSegmentator/README.md

-<h2 align="center"> MRSegmentator: Robust Multi-Modality Segmentation of 40 Classes in MRI and CT Sequences </h2>
+<h2 align="center"> MRSegmentator: Multi-Modality Segmentation of 40 Classes in MRI and CT </h2>

 ***